10 Reasons to Explore Highway 128 in Sonoma County

 An aerial view of the lake at sunset

-Located east of Highway 128 (where it heads up Highway 101 near Geyserville), Lake Sonoma offers 8,000 acres of blue water surrounded by oak-studded hills.
-The lake holds plenty of trout, bass, and catfish; there is shore access for fishing, but it’s best from a boat.
-You can rent anything from a canoe to a powered fishing boat at the Lake Sonoma Marina.
+Lake Sonoma in Geyserville offers 8,000 acres of blue water surrounded by oak-studded hills.
+The lake holds plenty of trout, bass, and catfish.
+There is shore access for fishing, which can be even more of an experience from a boat.
+Rent everything from a canoe to a powered fishing boat at the Lake Sonoma Marina.

 An aerial view of the inn surrounded by vineyards

-Of course, these 10 are just a sampling of what you can discover along Highway 128 in Sonoma County.
-Take the scenic drive, and find what you like best in this corner of Wine Country.
+This is just a sampling of what you can discover along scenic Highway 128 in Sonoma County.
 For more ideas, read 5 Fun Things To Do in Cloverdale and 5 Fun Things To Do in Geyserville.

 You Might Also Like